lebrunthibault/protocol0/p0_script/README.md

 `make bootstrap`

-### Install the script

-- clone the repo in your remote scripts directory
+### Install the script in your remote scripts folder (for Live 11)

-- create a python virtual env, activate it and `pip install -r .\requirements.txt`
-- Try using a configurable midi controller to match the mappings in ./application/control_surface/group.
-The main commands are defined in ActionGroupMain
+- `make install_script_p0`
+- `make install_script_p0_midi` to add a midi port proxy

+These commands will generate a simple midi remote scripts importing the [protocol0](https://pypi.org/project/protocol0/) pypi library.

 ### Install the backend

-- clone and follow the README install section of the [backend](https://github.com/lebrunthibault/protocol0/tree/main/p0_backend).
+- follow the README install section of the [backend](https://github.com/lebrunthibault/protocol0/tree/main/p0_backend).
-- You should also

 ## Development